Falkland Islands pound

-The pound is the currency of the Falkland Islands, a British Overseas Territory in the South Atlantic Ocean.
+The Falkland Islands pound is the currency issued by the Falkland Islands, a British Overseas Territory.
 The symbol is the pound sign, £.
 The ISO 4217 currency code is FKP.
+It is also used in South Georgia and the South Sandwich Islands.
+Its base unit is the pound, which is divided into 100 pence (singular is 'penny').

-The Falkland Islands pound has always been pegged to sterling at par and banknotes of both currencies are used interchangeably on the islands, but the Falkland Island pound is not widely accepted in Britain itself.
+The Falkland Islands pound has always been pegged to sterling (GBP) at par, meaning they exchange at an equal rate.
+Consequently, coins and banknotes of both currencies are used interchangeably in the territory; the Falkland Island pound is not widely accepted in the United Kingdom itself, particularly banknotes.
+FKP coins have the same composition, shape, and mass of sterling coins.

 History

 The pound was introduced following the reassertion of sovereignty in the Falklands Islands by the British in 1833.
-Initially, sterling coin circulated, in units of a pound subdivided into 20 shillings, each of 12 pence.
+Initially, sterling coins circulated, in units of a pound subdivided into 20 shillings, each of 12 pence.
 Specific issues of banknotes have been made for the Falkland Islands since 1899.
 In 1971, the pound was decimalised and subdivided into 100 (new) pence.
 Coins have been minted specifically for the Falklands since 1974.

 Legislative basis

-In Falkland Islands law, the Currency Ordinance 1987 states that the Falkland Islands pound is the currency of the Falkland Islands, and that it has parity with the pound sterling.
+In Falkland Islands law, the Currency Ordinance 1987 states that the Falkland Islands pound is the currency of the Falkland Islands, and that it has parity with sterling.

 References to 'pounds' in the Falklands Islands (such as in contracts and debts) refer to the Falkland Islands pound.

 Falkland Island pounds can be exchanged for sterling on demand, but the Currency Commissioners are entitled to charge a percentage fee for doing so.